-Our ability to make payments on, or to refinance our obligations under, our indebtedness will depend on future operating performance and on economic, financial, competitive, legislative, regulatory, and other factors.
+Our ability to make payments on, or to refinance our obligations under, our indebtedness will depend on future operating performance and on economic, financial, competitive, legislative, regulatory, and other factors, including factors relating to Endeavor.
 Many of these factors are beyond our control.
 Our consolidated cash balance also includes cash from other consolidated non-wholly owned entities.
 These entities may have restrictions on their ability to distribute cash to the rest of the company, including under the terms of applicable operating agreements or debt agreements, which may require the approval of certain third parties based on the timing and amount of distribution.
 It cannot be assured that our business will generate sufficient cash flow from operations or that future borrowings will be available to us in an amount sufficient to enable us to satisfy our obligations under our indebtedness or to fund our other needs.
-In order for us to satisfy our obligations under our business strategy.
+In order for us to satisfy our obligations under our indebtedness, we must continue to execute our business strategy.
 If we are unable to do so, we may need to refinance all or a portion of our indebtedness on or before maturity.